 If a person is living in a nursing facility, is receiving MO HealthNet, and is approved for Vendor payments, there is a provision that permits setting aside some or all of that person’s income for the community spouse or dependents.
 In order for this provision to take effect, the community spouse or dependents' income must be below a certain limit, the Minimum Monthly Maintenance Needs Allowance (MMMNA).
 In that case, the person in the nursing facility may designate as much of the person’s income as the person wishes as an allotment to the spouse or dependents.
 However, the allotment may be no more than enough to bring the spouse’s income up to the MMMNA.
 The amount of the MMMNA varies depending on the individual situation and falls within limits set by law.
-For a community spouse with no dependents, the MMMNA can vary between $2,030.00 and $3,090.00 as of January 2018.
+Refer to the Adult Standards chart for the current MMMNA amounts for a community spouse with no dependents.

 An allotment from a person in the nursing facility does not entitle the spouse or dependents to any cash benefits or medical benefits from the state.

 Who is Eligible?

 For a Division of Assets, anyone who: